 - At several institutions, child care is a program for students, supported by student fees, while other institutions provide this service for students, staff, and faculty, and yet others contract with outside agencies for child care; and

-- The problems facing the parking committee at University of Wisconsin-Milwaukee would be quite different from those of a parking committee at the University of Wisconsin-Colleges Baraboo County.
-Whereas, the students at Milwaukee might want a large number of students on the committee, students at Baraboo might not see parking as a problem warranting much attention.
+- The problems facing the parking committee at University of Wisconsin-Milwaukee would be quite different from those of a parking committee at the University of Wisconsin-Platteville Baraboo Sauk County.
+Whereas, the students at Milwaukee might want a large number of students on the committee, students in Baraboo might not see parking as a problem warranting much attention.

 In short, it would be difficult for the Board of Regents to devise a specific structure or to mandate involvement at certain levels in certain issues that would be acceptable to students at each institution.
 The details of institutional governance are best left to the parties involved.
 Nevertheless, it is appropriate for the board to set forth some specific directions and general principles to guide the institutions in the proper implementation of the statute.
 The guidelines in this document, which primarily represent an update of the 1974 Interim Guidelines, seek to fulfill that purpose.